JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-12-14-fragmentback.md

 transaction.remove(userNameFragment).add(todayFragment)
 ```

-But because we are on the `PasswordFragment`, which has replace the `UserNameFragment`, there is no `UserNameFragment` in this situation!
+But because we are on the `PasswordFragment`, which has replaced the `UserNameFragment`, there is no `UserNameFragment` in this situation!

 ```kotlin
 transaction.remove(null).add(todayFragment)